opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Deploying-Script-Versions.md

 The Deploy Version feature allows you to deploy a specific version of a script to all or a subset of Master jobs already associated with that script.
-Let\'s say, for example, you had previously associated \"Version 3\" of a script with ten different jobs in ten different schedules.
-You could use the deployment wizard to replace \"Version 3\" in all of those jobs with \"Version 7\" in a simple process.
+Let's say, for example, you had previously associated "Version 3" of a script with ten different jobs in ten different schedules.
+You could use the deployment wizard to replace "Version 3" in all of those jobs with "Version 7" in a simple process.

 To deploy a script version: